-All standardized tests used for English level placement (IELTS, TOEFL, etc) are considered to be valid for a period of two years from the date of sitting.
+All standardized tests used for English level placement (IELTS, TOEFL, etc.) are valid for a period of two years from the date of sitting.

 Please note that only TOEFL test results that include a photo will be accepted.

 TOEFL unofficial score reports printed from the online portal are not acceptable.